-Validating conditions and throwing exceptions
+Validate conditions and throw exceptions

 The following code example shows the simplest approach to validation in a domain entity by raising an exception.
 In the references table at the end of this section you can see links to more advanced implementations based on the patterns we have discussed previously.